Kachur Family Recipes

 Tips and Tricks

 If you don’t have buttermilk, there are a number of ways to make an approximation using other ingredients.
 My favorite such trick comes from J. Kenji López-Alt: mix equal parts regular milk and sour cream to make the desired amount of buttermilk substitute.
-Buttermilk itself keeps for about two weeks after opening, so you may decide it’s okay to keep some on hand.
+Buttermilk itself keeps for about two weeks, so you may decide it’s okay to keep some on hand.

 Go wild with the toppings!
 Macerate some sliced strawberries by sprinkling a tablespoon or two of sugar over them and letting them sit for a few minutes.
 Pick up a fancy jam or apple butter from the farmer’s market.
 Even spring for maple syrup—you’re worth it.